 You may want to read:

 Though the cross and the tomb are mind-boggling, the good news did not begin or end in those places.
 The gospel is eternal.
 The good news of Christ is the best news ever heard because He has no beginning or end.
 The gospel will never cease to be, which is one reason the gospel is so profound.
-In the wisdom of the Father, He chose to execute (Isaiah 53:10) the Good News and then bring Him out of the grave three days later—a profound undertaking from our Creator.
+In the wisdom of the Father, He chose to execute (Isaiah 53:10) the Good News and bring Him out of the grave three days later—a profound undertaking from our Creator.

-Though I have learned a few things as far as how to practicalize Him to my life, I have yet been able to touch the hem of the gospel’s garment when I think about all that He is.
+Though I have learned a few things about how to practicalize Him in my life, I have yet been able to touch the hem of the gospel’s garment when I think about all that He is.
 The gospel is like a multifaceted diamond.
 Each turn of the rock reveals a previously hidden facet that unfolds new mysteries designed to stun the Christian while transforming both the internal and external life.

 Here is a peek at one of those stunning facets.
-When Paul talked about the “cross aspect” of the gospel, he said the weakness and foolishness of God are stronger and wiser than people (1 Corinthians 1:18-25).
-That is an incredible statement.
+When Paul talked about the “cross aspect” of the gospel, he said God’s weakness and foolishness are more potent and wiser than people (1 Corinthians 1:18-25).
+That is a remarkable statement.

 If God in His weaknesses and foolishness is stronger than the absolute peak of human strength and wisdom, try to imagine how profound the power of the gospel is over your weakness and understanding.